An enforceable legal will that holds sway after you pass on and respects your wishes is a key part of your financial planning.

 The witnesses should not be beneficiaries in your will and they must also sign the will indicating that they witnessed your signature.

-The best online will services in Canada cover all the provinces, but most do not support Quebec as the laws are different.
+The best online will services in Canada cover all the provinces, however, some do not support Quebec as the laws are different.

 Related: How To Save on Life Insurance